 Whereas "data as oil" points to the idea that data, as the basis of knowledge, has an intrinsic value and can itself fuel the production of new (future) goods and services, "data as currency" moves data to the realm of the symbolic, where it becomes a unit of account and an agreed-upon standard of exchange.
 Just as a 100 Euro bill, as a small piece of paper, does not carry its intrinsic value in the medium itself, but attains its value by its acceptance as a universal monetary standard and the guarantee of its value by governments independent of its "real" or intrinsic value.
 Similarly, data as a currency works as long as parties agree upon its value equally and hence can trade data as a means of exchange.
 The trade with data, as exercised by data mining and data analytics companies, then becomes the trade with an asset that builds on future expectations, just as brokers' trade with stocks and derivates relies on making a bet on the value of an asset in the future.
 This trade - and the digital economy that connects to it - is held up as long as the data bubble is intact and enough parties believe in the value of data so as to use it as a means of exchange between them.
 Hence, the industry that trades data relies on the belief in the "myth of big data", namely that there will be future money to make through the exploitation of data sets for specific economic purposes.
-If, however, in the future it turns out that, or rather it becomes the dominant belief that, big data cannot offer more than a few surpluses made by targeted advertisement, economic parties may lose trust in the fulfilment of big data's future promise -and in its currency.
+While it is hard to deny that some new services have been and will be created thanks to big data, it may be the case that in the future it turns out that big data cannot offer more than a few surpluses made by targeted advertisement or specific new services, economic parties may lose trust in the fulfilment of big data's future promise -and in its currency.
 Consequently, the exchange rate of the data currency will drop, losing its attractiveness for investments.

 Companies already use data as a form of currency.
 For example traffic app Waze expanded into Latin American swapping data generated by its customers while using the service in exchange for high quality maps.
-But the idea of data as currency has more profound implications for digital identities and society at large, as well covered in the work of John Clippinger and the ID3 on identity and the future of money.
-In the same direction, in his book Identity Is The New Money, digital money expert David Birch proposes that digital identities can lead to a cashless society.
+115 But the idea of data as currency has more profound implications for digital identities and society at large, as well covered in the work of John Clippinger and the ID3 on identity and the future of money.
+116 In the same direction, in his book Identity Is The New Money, 117 digital money expert David Birch proposes that digital identities can lead to a cashless society.
 For Birch the main reason we need money is to give us enough trust to trade.
 In the past we could have achieve this with face to face personal trust or letters of credit, and now we start to use non-monetary mechanisms such as cards and mobile payment systems.
 New digital identity systems can build the trust that until recently required a national bank.
 This is why digital platforms and digital retailers are now becoming the model for the evolution of payment systems and banking.
 Lately, Amazon has announced their intention to enter into retail banking launching their own lending algorithm.
 As emphasised by Catherine Bessant, head of technology for Bank of America "Amazon was conceived around the use of data and the customer experience.
 Banks have not grown up that way."
-At least not yet.
+118 At least not yet.